IsaacScript/isaacscript/docs/basic-javascript.md

 }
 ```

-Don't worry - due to how the transpiler works, your enum will be local to your own project and will not pollute the global namespace.
+Note that you don't have to worry about polluting the global namespace: due to how the transpiler works, your enum will be local to your own project.

 <br />

 ### Splitting Your Code Into Multiple Files: `require()` --> `import`

 In Lua, you split your code into multiple files by using `require()`.
 In TypeScript, this is done with `import`.
-(Don't ever use `require()`, which is only used in older JavaScript code.)
+(Don't ever use the JavaScript/TypeScript version of `require()`, which is only used in older JavaScript code.)

 ```lua
 -- main.lua